When bad work gets published you should be inspired.

 But I’ll skip all the talk of exciting, empowering projects going on in your back yard.
 Because I don’t want to talk about the Web and the future of publishing.
 Remember?
 I want to talk about these opinionated, elitist, controlling gatekeepers.
 Like me.

-For several years I was an official gatekeeper at Hunger Mountain.
+For several years I was an official gatekeeper at Hunger Mountain, Vermont College of Fine Art’s literary journal.
 At one time or another, wearing the hat of the moment, I rejected stories or essays, and I accepted them.
 I gave no feedback except a kind “this isn’t for us,” and I provided detailed paragraphs of feedback.
 I chose not to work with some writers on revisions, and I worked intensively for many weeks with other writers.

 Open the gate, close the gate.
 Lock the gate.
 Break the lock and push all my weight against the gate, keeping it open, as I argue the merits of a story with my fellow decision-makers.
 Catch myself when the gate flings me aside and slams shut.
 Then open it again, this time with the key.
 And so on.